 Check out these solutions pages for more examples of how Tableau works in the education space:

-Tableau Desktop is free for full-time students.
+Tableau Desktop is free for instructors and full-time students.

 It's easy to collect statistics on the average SAT scores for the incoming class, but slicing those metrics by gender, school, ethnicity, and home town is a different story.
 Tableau lets you break student achievement metrics down by any demographic measure.
 You can also set institutional targets and track how you are trending towards those targets.